 Read below for more detailed tips on writing a high school resume.
-Also, read below for a resume template that lists the information you should include in your high school resume.
-Use the template to generate a list of information to include on your own resume.
+You’ll also find a downloadable resume template that lists the information you should include in your high school resume.
+Use this template to generate a list of information to include on your own resume.

 What to Include in Your Resume